Swarrrrovski/Double-Tennis-using-Multi-Agent/README.md

 # Double-Tennis-using-Multi-Agent
-This project is a basic understanding of a game
+This project is a basic understanding of a game of double tennis using the multiagent decision making algorithm here are some basic guidelines:The doubles tennis problem.
+Two actors, A and B, are playing together and can be in one of four locations: LeftBaseline, RightBaseline, LeftNet, and RightNet.
+The ball can be returned only if a player is in the right place.
+The NoOp action is a dummy, which has no effect.
+Note that each action must include the actor as an argument.